empowerID/empowernow_docs/docs/marketing/index.md

 ## Headline differentiator: Experience App

 The Experience app is our unified, PDP‑aware end‑user portal.
-It turns the Identity Fabric into a live product surface with runtime module activation (via `/api/configs/ui` + SSE), a CSP‑safe plugin model, and a zero‑token SPA pattern through the BFF.
+It turns the Identity Fabric into a live product surface with runtime module activation (via `/api/configs/ui` + SSE), a CSP‑safe plugin model, and a zero‑token SPA pattern through ARIA Shield.
 Start here for the story we want to tell externally: `marketing/experience-app`.